Welcome to our updated Beelink GT King Android TV Box review!

 The most important problem is that it won’t unlock Netflix or Amazon Prime Video in 4K.
 It certainly has the specs to do it, but this Beelink device is not on the list of devices authorized to access 4K content on either of the streaming services.
 So, while you might have all that power, you will still be streaming the latest episodes of your favorite shows in 1080P.

 Also, using this operating system generally indicates that updates won’t be available, so your machine may become outdated relatively quickly.

 These are just a few negatives in a sea of positives, but they do matter.

 So, what does all that mean?

-Well, in my opinion, this means that the GT Beelink King is one of the best Android TV boxes you can buy if you are all about doing your own thing.
+Well, in my opinion, this means the GT Beelink King Pro is one of the best Android TV boxes you can buy if you are all about doing your own thing.
 You have your own media library that you want to stream to your TV, you like to do other things such as gaming, and you want something powerful enough to deliver the experience.

-However, if you mainly watch content from major streaming services such as Netflix and Prime TV, and you want to be able to watch this content in the best quality on your nice big 4K TV, this device won’t suit you because it doesn’t unlock that content.
+However, if you mainly watch content from major streaming services such as Netflix and Prime Video, and you want to be able to watch this content in the best quality on your nice big 4K TV, this device won’t suit you because it doesn’t unlock that content.

 Another reason why this TV Box is for the Android TV box fanatics out there is that it is not cheap.
 If you are looking to buy on Amazon today, you will be paying $189.